gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   ---------------------------------------------------

-  Besides test routines themselves, each test package has a parent package Test_Data that has two procedures: Set_Up and Tear_Down.
-This package is never overwritten by the tool.
-Set_Up is called before each test routine of the package and Tear_Down is called after each test routine.
-Those two procedures can be used to perform necessary initialization and finalization, memory allocation, etc. Test type declared in Test_Data package is parent type for the test type of test package and can have user-defined components whose values can be set by Set_Up routine and used in test routines afterwards.
+  Besides test routines themselves, each test package has a parent package `Test_Data` that has two procedures: `Set_Up` and `Tear_Down`.
+This package is never overwritten by the tool. `Set_Up` is called before each test routine of the package, and `Tear_Down` is called after each test routine.
+Those two procedures can be used to perform necessary initialization and finalization, memory allocation, etc. Test type declared in `Test_Data` package is parent type for the test type of test package and can have user-defined components whose values can be set by `Set_Up` routine and used in test routines afterwards.

   .. _Regenerating_Tests: